 Retail Consumers: You must take reasonable care not to make a misrepresentation to the insurer.
 This means that all the answers you give and statements you make as part of your insurance application, including at renewal and when an amendment to your policy is required, should be honest and accurate.
 If you deliberately or carelessly misinform the insurers, this could mean that part or all of a claim may not be paid.

 How to cancel

 You may have a statutory right to cancel this policy within a short period.
 Please refer to your policy summary or your policy document for further details.
 If you cancel you will receive a pro rata refund of premium from the insurer.
 Insurers are also entitled to make an administrative charge.
 We may keep an amount that reflects the administrative costs of arranging and cancelling the policy.

 If you wish to cancel outside this period you may not receive a pro rata refund of premium.
 We may also keep an amount that reflects the administrative costs of arranging and cancelling the policy (see tariff of charges).
-Any refund that is due will be issued to you within 30 days of effective date or when the monies are received by the insurer whichever is greater.
-Instructions to cancel a policy must made in writing to us.
+Any refund that is due will be issued to you after 45 days of the effective date or when the monies are received by the insurer whichever is greater.
+Instructions to cancel a policy must be made in writing to us.

 Protecting your information